ZeroMQ: History

 In March 2013, Pieter Hintjens announced a new draft of the ZMTP wire-level protocol bringing extensible security mechanisms to ZeroMQ.
 Martin Hurton implemented the CurveZMQ authentication and encryption mechanism in the core library shortly afterwards.

+In 2016, long-time ZeroMQ developer Garrett D'Amore forked Nanomsg to create project NNG (Nanomsg Next Generation).

 Development process

 The ZeroMQ community mostly uses the Collective Code Construction Contract (C4) as a development contract.
 C4 is inspired by Wikipedia processes and GitHub's fork + pull request model.
 It focuses on making it simpler for new contributors to participate and reducing dependency on older contributors.